Beyond Words: An Experimental Study of Signaling in Crowdfunding: Discussion

 \section{Discussion}

-In this paper we sought to shed light on a critical question regarding social signaling on crowdfunding platforms: \emph{How and when are crowd signals linked to funding outcomes?} We offer the first systematic large-scale experiment combined with a qualitative investigation of individual decision-making that investigated whether and under what conditions crowd signals influence participants' decision to contribute to crowdfunding projects.
-Based on controlled experiments with former users of crowdfunding platforms who have varying levels of susceptibility to social influence and altruistic attitudes, we presented nuanced evidence that extends previous observational studies and reveals new insights about the fundamental ways in which potential contributors perceive social signaling via prior contributions.
+In this paper, we shed light on critical questions regarding social signaling on crowdfunding platforms: \emph{How, when, and why are crowd signals linked to potential contributors' decision-making?} We offer the first systematic large-scale experiments that investigate whether and under what conditions crowd signals influence participants' decisions to contribute to crowdfunding projects.
+Observing the choices and reflections of former users of crowdfunding platforms who have varying levels of susceptibility to social influence and altruistic attitudes, we present nuanced evidence that extends prior observational studies.
+Our evidence provides new insights about the fundamental ways that potential contributors perceive social signaling via prior contributions.

-Our research validated previous findings about the role of non-trivial crowd signals in determining fundraising success~\cite{dambanemuya2019harnessing,dambanemuya2021multi}.
-This new experimental and qualitative evidence substantially refines our understanding of \emph{how} efficient social signaling is even when potential contributors do not realize the impact crowd signals have on their decisions.
-Our large participant sample also enabled us to provide essential novel insights about \emph{when} crowd signals work, highlighting that they are salient among participants that are susceptible to social influence.
-Taken together, our discoveries establish the foundations for further theoretical work on mechanisms of social signaling in and beyond crowdfunding.
+Specifically, our research validates previous findings about the role of non-trivial crowd signals in determining fundraising success~\cite{dambanemuya2019harnessing,dambanemuya2021multi,horvat2023hidden}.
+The novel experimental and qualitative evidence substantially refines our understanding of \emph{how} effective social signaling is even when potential contributors do not realize the impact crowd signals have on their decisions.
+Our large participant sample also provides essential novel insights about \emph{when} crowd signals work, highlighting that they are most salient among participants who are more susceptible to social influence.
+Participants' open-ended responses further enable us to uncover \emph{why} they respond differently to the observed crowd signals.
+Our discoveries establish the foundations for further theoretical work on mechanisms of social signaling in and beyond crowdfunding.